sushantkumr/ToDo-application/README.md

 # ToDo-application
 Task generator and reminder application using Django

-A simple app to create tasks with due dates and alerts.
+A simple app to create tasks with due dates and alerts

 ### To install the app:
 * Clone the repo